Foreign policy of the Biden administration: Greece and Cyprus

 Antony Blinken indicated American interest in robust ties between itself, Greece, Israel, and Cyprus, in response to questioning by Senate Foreign Relations Committee chair Bob Menendez regarding the Eastern Mediterranean Security and Energy Partnership Act.

-On 13 October 2021, Greece and the U.S. upgraded their defense pact, signing an agreement that allows expanded access for U.S. troops to train and operate from four additional bases in Greece indefinitely.
-Greece also has a bilateral maritime defense pact with France, and the parties hold these pacts to be complementary to NATO.
+In October 2021, Greece and the U.S. upgraded their defense pact, signing an agreement that allowed expanded access for U.S. troops to train and operate from four additional bases in Greece indefinitely.
+Greece also maintained a bilateral maritime defense pact with France, and the parties hold these pacts to be complementary to NATO.